cioos-siooc/cioos-siooc-assetmap/README.md

 # Quick Todo:

-* json for translation ( fr, en, other?)
-* encapsulate translation in a class that know the current langage ( getUISTR, default if not found )
 * create ids with dataset id for detail panel
 * on details click, show correct values
 * on detail click, scroll to correct panel